 Quorum: Half committee membership (rounded up to a full number) Frequency of meetings: 4 meetings per year and, as and when required.
 The date and timing of the meetings will be as decided by the Committee.

-TERMS OF REFERENCE FINANCE:
+TERMS OF REFERENCE for Resource Committee: FINANCE:

-Remit: To monitor and review expenditure on a regular basis and ensure compliance with the terms of the Funding Agreement, drawing any matters of concern to the attention of the Trust by
+Remit: To monitor and review expenditure on a regular basis and ensure compliance with the terms of the Funding Agreement, drawing any matters of concern to the attention of the Trust by…….

-Drafting the budget, based on priorities in the school’s to present to the Trustees for adoption.
+Drafting the budget, based on priorities in the school’s Way Forward Development Plan to present to the Trustees for adoption.

 Establishing and monitoring appropriate policies and procedures for sound budgetary control.